 |Number Produced:||1 (Prototype Only)|

-Jacques Gerin, while enlisted in the army in 1919, designed two cars, the first one driven by a propeller and the second one with a mid-engine and many unique features.
+Jacques Gerin was a pilot in the French military during World War I. He went on to design two cars, the first one driven by a propeller and the second one with a mid-engine and many unique features.
 This second car was the “Aerodyne.”
 The body, made of pieces of wood laminated between cast aluminum, is a space frame.
 There is no chassis.

 It is a mid-engine automobile.
 The 2 liter overhead valve engine is mounted in front of the rear axle.
 As with everything else in the Gerin, it is a very modern engine for the twenties.
 Valve springs are tronconic to suppress the vibrations, the rockers are pivoting on ball bearings and there is no oil in the top of the engine.
 Chevron gears were selected for distribution.
 There is a dual ignition with one magneto and one distributor.

 An independent suspension on all four wheels with hydraulic shock absorbers.
 The suspension is done through articulating arms.
 The front wheel has hydraulic brakes with four shoes per wheel.
 The drum of the brakes is the rim of the wheel itself.
 Steering is a rack and pinion design, and the steering wheel is adjustable in height.

 The transmission is also original; the rear shafts, with inboard brakes, use a small diameter gear to drive the main gear in the wheel.
 The rear wheels oscillate around the transmission shaft.